isabelle-prover/isabelle-go-codegen/README.md

 cd go_test/go
 go test -v ./Interface
 ~~~

+This should produce some (successful) test output, indicated with `PASS`.

 The `go_test/go` folder contains some hand-written wrapper code that references
 the generated code in `go_test/export`.
 Note that the above invocation of